What is ADD?

 Contact us

-Yes We Can Youth Clinics can effectively treat teenagers and young adults who are suffering from a wide variety of mental health issues.
-If you have any questions, any at all, you can always contact us.
-We cannot stress enough that we are always there for you, whether you sign up for a treatment in our clinic or not.
 You can reach us by phone from Monday to Friday from 9:00 a.m. to 10:00 p.m. and on Saturday and Sunday from 10:00 a.m. to 4:00 p.m.
 (GMT +1) via phone number: +31 (0)85 02 01 222.
-After business hours – weekdays after 6:00 p.m. and on the weekends – your call will be forwarded.
-Please note that it might take longer than usual to answer your call.
-If we cannot answer the call right away, please leave a message and we will call you back as soon as possible.
-You can also fill in our contact form.
+Your call will be forwarded after business hours (weekdays after 6:00 p.m. and on weekends).
+Please note that answering your call during these hours might take longer than usual.
+If we cannot reply to the call right away, please leave a message, and we will call you back as soon as possible.
+You can also fill out our contact form.

 Register for an intake interview

-Would you like to register a teenager or young adult (aged 13-25) for a treatment at Yes We Can Youth Clinics?
-Please fill in our intake form and we will contact you to schedule a personal intake interview.
+Would you like to register a teenager or young adult (aged 13-25) for treatment at Yes We Can Youth Clinics?
+Please fill in our intake form, and we will contact you to schedule a personal intake interview.

 Intake form